ICIJ/datashare-docs/server-mode/authentication-providers/README.md

----
-description: 👷‍♀️ This page is currently being written by Datashare team.
----

 # Authentication providers

 Authentication with Datashare in **server mode** is the most impacting choice that has to be made.
 It can be one of the followings: